 It's always a good idea to leave an honest appraisal of the ride received.
-The system calls for 1-5 stars, and only a click is required to enter that into the account.
-Drivers almost always ask for a rating of five, because low ratings can lead to termination.
-Only give that rating if they provided efficient, courteous service.
+The system calls for 1 to 5 stars, and only a click is required to enter that into the app.
+Drivers always hope for a rating of five, because low ratings can lead to termination.
+Give that rating if they provided efficient, courteous service.

 There have been stories about drivers who add unwarranted charges to a rider's account in exchange for a disappointing rating.
-Such displays of spite are rare.
-But if you do encounter a vindictive driver, straighten out the errant charges and single out the driver for the company's attention.
+Such displays of spite are rare, but if you do encounter a vindictive driver, straighten out the errant charges and bring the driver to the company's attention.